Is It Safe To Take My Kids To The Playground Amid Covid-19?

 Worse still, talk about timing!
 Heat, humidity and UV rays are considered to be virus killers, so summer should bring its own natural sanitation.
 However, being in the dead of winter means those pesky germs will stick around.

 For now, the message is clear.
 We need to stay home, especially with young kids.
-However, the great outdoors are not completely out of bounds, and neither are our friends!
+However, the great outdoors are not completely out of bounds!

-If you need a nature fix, playgrounds are out, but parks are in.
+If you need a nature fix, playgrounds are out, but some parks are still open.
 Take your own toys like scooters, balls and frisbees, and find yourself some open space at a local park, avoiding anywhere with too many people around.
-Keep playdates small, with friends from your inner circle (who of course are not sick or high risk) and limit hands-on contact.
+Keep your outings small with people from your inner circle (who of course are not sick or high risk) and limit hands-on contact.